ipfs/community/CONTRIBUTING.md

 If the issue is a protocol weakness or something not yet deployed, just discuss it openly.

+Note that **abuse reports** (e.g. if IPFS is used to host malware, questionnable content or for phishing purposes) should be reported to abuse@ipfs.io or to abuse@ipfs.tech instead, in order to be processed as effectively as possible.

 ## Community Guidelines

 We want to keep the IPFS community awesome, growing and collaborative.
 We need your help to keep it that way.
 Please review our [code-of-conduct](code-of-conduct.md).